terrapower/armi/README.rst

 	limitations under the License.

-Be careful when including any dependency in ARMI (say in the ``pyproject.toml`` file) not to include anything with a license that superceeds our Apache license.
+Be careful when including any dependency in ARMI (say in the ``pyproject.toml`` file) not to include anything with a license that supersedes our Apache license.
 For instance, any third-party Python library included in ARMI with a GPL license will make the whole project fall under the GPL license.
 But a lot of potential users of ARMI will want to keep some of their work private, so we can't allow any GPL dependencies.